• What is a Vignere Cipher?

 Last lesson we created our first collectable – we could walk up to it and pick it up, but other than disappearing it didn’t do anything.
 In this lesson, we will begin counting the collectables we pick-up.

-When creating our collectable we created a blueprint.
-This time we are going to alter an existing blueprint – our player character blueprint.
-In the Content Drawer search and select “BP_ThirdPersonCharacter”
+When creating our collectable we created a new blueprint.
+This time we are going to alter an existing blueprint – our Game Mode blueprint.
+In the Content Drawer search and select “BP_ThirdPersonGameMode”.

-On the left side, add a variable and name it “[items]collected”.
-I called mine KeysCollected.
+On the left side in the Variables panel, use the plus button to add a variable named “[items]PickedUp”.
+I called mine KeysPickedUp.
 Change this variable from a Boolean to an Integer.
-This means the variable will track whole numbers.
+This will make the variable track whole numbers.

 Right-click a blank space in the Event Graph.
 Type and select “Add Custom Event”.
 Name this event “[Item]PickUp”.
 Remember this name as you will need to use it later.